MMilton1/MMilton1/README.md

 ## 🎓 Education

 ![UMGC](https://img.shields.io/badge/UMGC-Software_Development_&%20Security-0071C5?style=for-the-badge&logo=umgc&logoColor=white)
-I'm currently pursuing a **Bachelor’s in Software Development and Security** at the **University of Maryland Global Campus** (UMGC) and am on track to graduate in **2025**.
+I'm currently pursuing a **Bachelor’s in Software Development and Cyber Operations** at the **University of Maryland Global Campus** (UMGC) and am on track to graduate in **2025**.
 My studies focus on core software engineering principles, algorithms, data structures, and modern development practices, equipping me with the skills to excel in software engineering roles.

 ---

 ## 🌟 About Me

-- 🎓 **Full Stack Engineer** with a focus on delivering clean, efficient, and innovative code.
+- 💻 **Full Stack Engineer** passionate about crafting clean, efficient, and innovative code.
-- 🚀 Experienced in **building end-to-end applications** using modern frameworks and cloud services.
+- 🚀 Experienced in **end-to-end development** using modern frameworks and cloud platforms.
-- 💡 **Proactive learner** and problem-solver who thrives in challenging environments.
-- 🌍 Based in **Germany** | Open to **remote opportunities** and **relocation**.
+- 🌍 Based in **Germany**, open to **remote opportunities** and **relocation**.
+- 📖 Lifelong learner currently mastering Python and advanced software architecture.

+➡️ **Explore my projects below and let’s collaborate!**

 ---